Spatial Balancing: Designing an LLM-Powered Spatial Externalization Interface for Iterative Science Communication Writing: : A Spatially Externalized Revision Environment for Navigable LLM-Assisted Writing

 \subsection{Post-Task Survey and Instruments}

-After completing both conditions, participants completed a post-task survey with standardized instruments: the System Usability Scale (SUS) \cite{brooke1996sus}, NASA-TLX for workload \cite{hart1986nasa}, and the Creative Self-Efficacy Index (CSI)~\cite{cherry2014quantifying}, with one item adapted to: “I think this system supported me in developing ideas or text collaboratively.”
+After completing both conditions, participants completed a post-task survey with standardized instruments: the System Usability Scale (SUS) \cite{brooke1996sus}, NASA-TLX for workload \cite{hart1986nasa}, and the Creativity Support Index (CSI)~\cite{cherry2014quantifying}, with one item adapted to: “I think this system supported me in developing ideas or text collaboratively.”
+We also asked participants to evaluate the usefulness of the main design features of \system{} using eight questions.

-We also developed a concise co-creation survey targeting two metacognitive constructs from cognitive psychology~\cite{flavell1979metacognition, schraw1994assessing}.
+Besides, we developed a concise co-creation survey targeting two metacognitive constructs from cognitive psychology~\cite{flavell1979metacognition, schraw1994assessing}.
 Metacognitive knowledge assessed awareness of cognitive goals (e.g., “I am aware of my writing goals during the editing process”).
 Metacognitive regulation captured planning, monitoring, and evaluation~\cite{qin2022questionnaire} (e.g., “I set specific goals for the narrative,” “I reflect on editing strategies while using the AI tool,” and “I reviewed the narrative to assess how well it communicated scientific content”).
 These items were adapted from the Metacognitive Awareness Inventory~\cite{schraw1994assessing} and aligned with recent insights into AI-induced metacognitive demands.
 To measure perceived control during co-creation, we included items inspired by Human-AI interaction principles~\cite{wang2019designing}, focusing on participants’ influence over outputs and narrative direction.
 Perceived autonomy was assessed according to Self-Determination Theory~\cite{deci2012self}, addressing decision-making freedom, expressive latitude, and resistance to system pressure.
-The full list of items on metacognition, control, and autonomy is provided in Appendix \ref{surveyitems}.
+The full list of items on metacognition, perception of control and autonomy is provided in Appendix.

 All instruments (NASA-TLX, SUS, CSI, and co-creation survey) employed a 7-point Likert scale.
 After task completion, each participant joined a 15-minute semi-structured interview designed to capture deeper insights into cognitive processes, feature usage, perceived system value, and moments of difficulty or breakthrough.
 These interviews complemented survey responses and enriched our understanding of user experience across both conditions.